sitebay/docs/articles/products/git-sync/get-started/index.md

 5. **Recovery:** In case of mishaps or the need to revert to previous states, your website can be restored to any previously committed version from the Git repository.

-## Setting Up Site Bay Git-Sync
+## Setting Up SiteBay Git-Sync

 ### Prerequisites
 - A remote Git repository (GitHub, GitLab, or Bitbucket).
-- A Site Bay Account
+- A SiteBay Account

 You need the following folders in your git's **root directory**
 - themes